Summer Snow (TV series)

-Summer Snow is a Japanese television drama that was broadcast from July 7 to September 15, 2000, on TBS.
+Summer Snow (サマー・スノー 夏之雪) is a Japanese television drama that was broadcast from July 7 to September 15, 2000, on TBS.
 It is a love story between a young man who has been forced to grow up too quickly, and a young woman with an activity-restricting ailment.
 The title refers to marine snow, which the two promise to see together one day.
 The series comprises eleven episodes.

 Summary

 Natsuo (Domoto Tsuyoshi) has been looking after his younger brother Jun and sister Chika since the death of their parents.
 He has also been running the family bicycle shop.
 Yuki (Hirosue Ryōko) becomes the only person in the world in whom he can confide.
 For Yuki, Natsuo becomes the catalyst that has her trying to break out of her cocoon.